+The method was also tested on HM-16.23, results will be provided at a later stage.

 Conclusion

 In this document a new method was introduced which provides improved compression efficiency, with no discernable impact on complexity.
 It is proposed to adopt the proposed method into the VTM software.